-The easiest way to approach this matter is by exploring all of the unique advantages and disadvantages of both full-time job and contract work and comparing them to your own needs and expectations.
+The easiest way to approach this matter is by exploring all of the unique advantages and disadvantages of both full-time jobs and contract work and comparing them to your own needs and expectations.

 So, to better understand both of these types of employment, we’ve created an in-depth list containing the pros and cons of both of these options.

 What is contract work?

 As the name itself suggests, contract work is any type of work you sign a contract for.
 Most commonly, this includes being hired on an on-demand basis.
 So, you will be hired for a specific project or during a pre-set time instead of being hired by your employer full-time.
 They are typically hired on an on-demand basis.

 The contract you sign is basically a written agreement between you – the contractor – and a company, business, or an individual that’s in need of the type of services you provide.

 It can sometimes happen that, as a contractor, you do get offered consistent work within a company, but this will only last a certain period of time.

-As a contractor, instead of receiving a steady income, you will be compensated based on a rate you’ve previously negotiated for a particular project or based on the number of hours you sent on the job.
+As a contractor, instead of receiving a steady income, you will be compensated based on a rate you’ve previously negotiated for a particular project or based on the number of hours you spent on the job.

 What is a Full-time Job?